10 Things to do in Granada, Spain (+ map): Best places to visit

 If you love nature, there are plenty of opportunities to explore the nearby mountains, take a boat ride on the river or simply enjoy a picnic in the park.

-Let’s take a look at the most beautiful places and sights to visit in Granada:
+Let’s take a look at the best things to do in Granada:

 Alhambra and Generalife Gardens